Shrink (manga)

 Shrink: Seishinkai Yowai (Shrink～精神科医ヨワイ～, Shurinku ~ Seishinkai Yowai ~) is a Japanese manga series written by Jin Nanami and illustrated by Tsukiko.
 It began serialization in Shueisha's Grand Jump manga magazine in June 2019.
 A three-episode live-action television drama adaptation aired on NHK General TV between August and September 2024.

+Premise

+Konosuke is a psychiatrist who runs a clinic in the back alleys of Shinjuku.
+He carefully treats patients and gives them hope.
+Yuri, a new nurse, admires his work but is unaware of his tragic past.